 The Daleks are what Davros likes to think he is.
 Strong, ruthless, and never willing to compromise like the supposed weak and pitiful Kaleds, such as Gharman who he derides as “someone who’ll listen to a thousand view points and try and satisfy them all.”
 Or even the Doctor who Davros sneers at for having compassion for his friends which he exploits when torturing them.

-Its a brilliant irony at the end of the story when Davros discovers that as wretched, selfish and ruthless as he is, ironically he is capable of some compassion and mercy after all.
+Its a brilliant irony at the end of the story when Davros discovers that as wretched, selfish and ruthless as he is, ironically even he is capable of some compassion and mercy after all.
 When the Daleks who are completely devoid of any pity turn on his most loyal followers, Davros ends up pleading with them, just as the Doctor did for Sarah and Harry’s lives earlier.

 Davros learns in this moment that compassion isn’t a weakness, as ironically the Daleks are slaughtering people who could help them, even their own creator, because they are incapable of anything else.
 Davros finally realises just what a monster he has created in his final moments.
 Nothing has ever existed like the Daleks before.
 Even the most evil person like Davros can still show mercy to people who are loyal to him.

 In this respect I can understand why some fans and critics were annoyed at Davros being brought back.
 His ending here is just so perfect, when he finally realises that his creations are evil, and actually tries to destroy them himself.
-Also I love the way the Daleks make no big deal of killing Davros, their creator, as they see him in exactly the same way as they would a lowly Thal soldier, as both of them are just other life forms and therefore the enemy.
+Also I love the way the Daleks make no big deal of killing Davros, their creator, as they see him in exactly the same way as they would a lowly Thal soldier.
+Both of them are just other life forms and therefore the enemy.

 Furthermore there is also a fantastic irony the way that Davros is forgotten.
 The Doctor despite being the archenemy of the Daleks had never even heard of him.
 The Daleks were obviously intended by Davros as being a way for him to live forever.
 Monsters created in his image who would terrorise the cosmos and make his name one that people would curse and fear for all eternity.